 - Allow the wiped surface to air dry for 10-15 seconds.

-- After 10-15 seconds, dry wood surface with a clean, dry cloth.
+- After 10-15 seconds, dry the wood surface with a clean, dry cloth.

 Protect Worship Furniture From Common Stressors